The Sustainable Development Goals (SDGs) are “the greatest growth opportunity in a generation.” Paul Polman, CEO, Unilever

-The United Nations estimates the annual costs to meet the SDGs globally to be between $5-7 trillion.
-Actual funding is estimated to fall short of that, leaving an annual funding gap of $2.5 trillion.
+The United Nations estimates the annual costs to meet the SDGs globally to be between USD 5-7 trillion.
+Actual funding is predicted to fall short of that, leaving an annual funding gap of USD 2.5 trillion.
 It is up to private investors and asset managers to fill this funding gap.
 Progress has been made, with them being adopted as a new language that investors, corporates, policy-makers and others can use to communicate about and report on impact.
 A recent study by ShareAction found that 95% of institutional investors plan to engage with investee companies about SDG issues, and many of the impact investors interviewed as part of my research are starting to develop thematic and impact investment strategies that align their portfolio with the Sustainable Development Goals.

 However, there is still considerable progress to be made in breaking down the goals into meaningful metrics for companies and investors to use, that are underpinned by measurable data.
 Finally, it’s important not to forget the basic moral motivation behind adopting the SDGs as part of your business strategy: 93% of respondents in my research felt strongly that businesses have a responsibility to contribute to the SDGs given their dominant position in global society.

 Is the business community ready to take on this responsibility - and do they know how best to contribute?
 Recent surveys by PwC, Ethical Corporation and B Lab have all found that there is a significant gap between business sentiments towards the goals, how they plan to contribute to them in the future and what they are currently doing.
 For example, the results below are taken from a survey of B Corporations.
 They show that even companies at the vanguard of the “business for good” movement are still some way off grasping the full potential of integrating the SDGs into their growth strategies.

 How to Put the Goals into Practice